lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 the client with a generic 502 Bad Gateway.
 The structured 503 (or 401, or 429) you carefully designed never reaches the client.
 Avoiding that confusion is the entire reason the rule exists.

-#### Placement matters

-One more thing about errors and layer order.
-A layer can only intercept errors from layers _below_ it on the stack.
-So if you ever want a "catch every remaining error and turn it into a 500" safety net, that layer has to be on the **outside** of the stack, wrapping everything else.
-Put it on the inside and it will only see errors from its own handler, which is too late to help.
+#### What each layer gets to do

+Pulling it all together: every layer that is actually called has four moves available, two on the way in and two on the way out.

+On the way in, before `inner.call(req)`:

+1. **Inspect or transform** the request before passing it down.
+2. **Short-circuit** by returning a response (or an `Err`) without calling the inner service at all.

+On the way out, after `inner.call(req).await`:

+3. **Inspect or transform** the response before passing it up.
+4. **Recover** from an inner-service failure by returning `Ok(synthetic_response)` instead of letting the `Err` propagate.

+That is the entire toolkit.
+Almost every useful middleware is some combination of those four moves on top of the no-op shape.

 #### Back to the rate limiter

-This is exactly the design the rate limiter is going to follow.
-Both bail-out branches return successful results carrying a structured response:
-`Ok(over_limit(&request, pre_built_429, &ctx))` for "you are out of quota" and `Ok(unavailable(&request, pre_built_503))` for "DynamoDB is down".
-We never return `Err(...)` from inside the limiter, and the configurable `on_over_limit` / `on_unavailable` hooks let callers swap the _body_ of those responses without changing the _shape_.
-The hooks even receive the pre-built default response so the common "tweak one header" case stays a one-liner.
+So how do we apply all this to our rate limiter?
+Concretely, when a client trips the limit (or when DynamoDB is unreachable), we have a choice between two designs:

+1. **Return a descriptive `Err`** (something like `RateLimitError::Exceeded { retry_after, ... }`) and trust an outer
+   layer in the stack to translate it into an HTTP response.
+This is the most "general purpose" version of the middleware: anyone plugging it in keeps full control over what their 429 (or 503) ultimately looks like.
+The cost is that every consumer has to actually write that translation layer, which is real work and one more thing to remember.
+2. **Short-circuit with a pre-baked `Ok(response)`** containing a sensible 429 (or 503).
+Anyone who drops the middleware into a `ServiceBuilder` gets a working rate limiter with no extra code.
+   The cost is the response shape is baked in, which is awkward the first time someone needs to add a custom header or change the body.

+We will go with **option 2**.
+A drop-in middleware that just works is worth a lot in practice, especially for the kind of "I want to add rate limiting to this Lambda before lunch" scenario this post is chasing.
+We will start with a minimal version that returns fixed default responses (so the focus stays on the rate-limit logic itself), and then revisit the customisation question in a second pass with a small trick that lets callers tweak those responses without forking the crate.

 One last thing worth flagging: `poll_ready` errors are subtler, because at readiness time you do not have the request yet, so turning a readiness error into a response is awkward.
 In classic AWS Lambda this rarely surfaces at the application middleware layer, so we will not dwell on it here.

 ### Testing without Lambda